-The latest annual report was prepared in accordance with the provisions of the Danish FSA on financial reports of mortgage banks and the requirements of Nasdaq Copenhagen A/S as regards the financial statements of issuers of listed bonds.
+The latest annual report was prepared in accordance with the provisions of the Danish FSA on financial reports of mortgage banks, which are compatible with the International Financial Reporting Standards (IFRS), and the requirements of Nasdaq Copenhagen A/S as regards the financial statements of issuers of listed bonds.
 The Issuer has no intention of changing its financial reporting principles or accounting policies within the current financial year.